simonsobs/SOLikeT/docs/tutorial.rst

 Tutorials
 ==============================

-This page introduces the SOLikeT tutorial notebook and how to run it locally to get familiar with the package.
+This page introduces the SOLikeT tutorial notebooks and how to run them locally to get familiar with the package.

 Available tutorials
 -----------------------

-1. Tutorial Notebook — The notebook file is located at ``notebooks/tutorial_soliket.ipynb``.It walks through:
+1. First step Notebook — The notebook file is located at ``notebooks/first_step_tutorial.ipynb``.
+It walks through:

    - Installing SOLikeT and optional extras
    - Loading example data and utilities